 In the early 1900s, pneumonia was the third leading cause of death in the world.
 Treatment was developed in 1913, which reduced the death rate from 25% to 7.5%.
 In 1930, an antibacterial agent (sulfapyridine) was developed, while the first vaccine was developed in 1977.

 - Inflammation can be bacterial, viral, or combined.

-- vaccination and antibiotics can only fight bacterial pneumonia;
+- Vaccination and antibiotics can only fight bacterial pneumonia.

-- the area of the lungs where inflammation developed is not restored to its original state;
+- The area of the lungs where inflammation developed is not restored to its original state.

-- the best prevention of the disease today is vaccination;
+- The best prevention of the disease today is vaccination.

-- early diagnosis allows to eradicate the disease before the onset of the acute phase.
+- Early diagnosis allows to eradicate the disease before the onset of the acute phase.

-How to celebrate
+How to take part

-When is World Pneumonia Day celebrated in 2022?
+When is World Pneumonia Day celebrated in 2023?